shiftyp/objects/README.md

 # Object Hooks Test

-The repository is called Object Hooks, which belies its true [purpose](#purpose), but the compiled application from this repo are a matching game for dogs breeds, and an offline notebook (coming soon)!
+The repository is called Object Hooks, which belies its true [purpose](#purpose), but the compiled applications from this repo are a matching game for dogs breeds, and an offline notebook (coming soon)!

 ## [🐕🐩.to](https://🐕🐩.to)